 The mud and cow-dung plaster that covers the huts is in pristine condition, except for a hairline crack here and there.
 But it’s by no means a low-maintenance cladding; one resident tells us it has to be repaired or replaced every three months.
 A decorative band of bright orange plaster around the entrance uses a different-coloured soil found in the area.
 No Plascon shops around here.

-The people survive much as their forefathers did almost two centuries ago, growing maize, sorghum and beans, and keeping cattle and sheep.
+Here, in what is now one of the tourist attractions in Lesotho, the people survive much as their forefathers did almost two centuries ago, growing maize, sorghum and beans, and keeping cattle and sheep.
 They also get a small subsidy from the Lesotho government to reward them for allowing their homes to become a tourist attraction.

 Outside, something was cooking in a three-legged pot over a smoking fire.
 Eyes streaming from the smoke, we said goodbye, stepped out of the cool shade of the cave and back into the sunlight.
 The children swarmed towards us again, taking us back to the present.